 Noni’s isn’t fancy but it is neighborly.
 Being treated as part of the community makes one feel good.
 I hope that it, along with several other interesting businesses that have hung on through hard times, will continue to do so when change comes.

 You may have noticed the construction barrels and barriers in the featured image.
 Disconcerting, to say the least.
-And, a few recent trips along the boulevard has revealed a nightmare of road crews ripping up the green features that gave this neighborhood its distinct feel.
+And, a few recent trips along the boulevard has revealed a nightmare of road crews ripping up green features that contributed to the feel of this neighborhood.

-When asked, workers told me they are widening the street and lining it with flower pots.
+When asked, workers told me they were widening the street and lining it with flower pots.
 The boulevard will be gone.
 I guess that’s what city officials call progress.
-While I am hopeful for something in keeping with the neighborhood’s aesthetic I loathe the loss of this unique stretch of road.
+While I am hopeful for something in keeping with the neighborhood’s aesthetic, I loathe the loss of this unique stretch of road.

 Will that stop me from enjoying breakfast at Noni’s?